-- Platforms which have been cut-off above the seabed must be encoded as Obstruction, while platforms which have been cut-off to the level of the seabed should be encoded as Foul Ground (see clause X,X). - In certain circumstances where an obstruction is always dry (e.g. cribs), it may be covered by a Land Area feature. - Subsurface Fish Aggregating Devices (FAD) must be encoded as Obstruction, with category of obstruction = 13 (fish aggregating device (FAD)), unless the FAD is a vessel that has been deliberately sunk to form a fish haven, which should be encoded as a Wreck feature (see clause X,X). - Subsurface ocean data acquisition systems (ODAS), whether on the seabed or suspended in the water column by a subsurface float, must be encoded as Obstruction with category of obstruction = 14 (subsurface ocean data acquisition system (ODAS)).
-An ODAS buoy must be encoded as a Beacon Special Purpose/General feature (see clause X.X).
+- Platforms which have been cut-off above the seabed must be encoded as Obstruction, while platforms which have been cut-off to the level of the seabed should be encoded as Foul Ground (see clause X,X). - In certain circumstances where an obstruction is always dry (e.g. cribs), it may be covered by a Land Area feature - Subsurface Fish Aggregating Devices (FAD) must be encoded as Obstruction, with category of obstruction = 13 (fish aggregating device (FAD)), unless the FAD is a vessel that has been deliberately sunk to form a fish haven, which should be encoded as a Wreck feature (see clause X,X). - If it is required to encode a subsurface ocean data acquisition systems (ODAS), whether on the seabed or suspended in the water column by a subsurface float, it must be done using Obstruction with category of obstruction = 14 (subsurface ocean data acquisition system (ODAS)).
+An ODAS buoy must be encoded as a Buoy Special Purpose/General feature (see clause X.X).